devprakashduve/devprakashduve/README.md

-🔭  I’m currently working on networks of websites for consumers and people information by Node.Js, React, Typescript, Next.js & NoSQL.
+🔭  I’m Actively engaged in developing innovative projects centered on consumer insights and people information, leveraging cutting-edge technologies like Node.js, React, TypeScript, Next.js, and NoSQL to deliver impactful and scalable solutions.
 🌱  I’m currently learning and mastering Python, Machine Learning and Artificial Intelligence database.

 👯  I’m looking to collaborate on Machine Learning and Artificial Intelligence projects.